 - He/she suffered adverse employment action (i.e. retaliation); and

 - The FLSA-protected activity was the proximate cause of the adverse employment action.

 Each and every case is different and each case requires a detailed legal analysis by an experienced employment attorney.
-Several other factors that could be alleged by the employer may require further legal analysis and could have an affect on the uptime outcome of the potential litigation.
+Several other factors that could be alleged by the employer may require further legal analysis and could have an effect on the uptime outcome of the potential litigation.

-Brian J Graber LLC, is an FLSA retaliation lawyer practicing FLSA retaliation law in Illinois, Indiana, and Michigan.
+Brian J Graber LLC is an FLSA retaliation lawyer practicing FLSA retaliation law in Illinois, Indiana, and Michigan.
 If you believe that you suffered retaliation in violation of the FLSA, §215(a)(3), contact Brian J Graber LLC, at (312) 291-4648 or (574) 203-2700 for a free consultation.

 IWPCA RETALIATION CLAIMS

 Illinois does not recognize common law tort claims for retaliatory discharge when employers discharge their employees for exercising their rights under the IWPCA to collect disputed unpaid wages.
 See McGrath v.
 CCC Information Services, Inc., 314 Ill.App.3d 431, 440 (1st Dist.
 2000).
 Effective January 1, 2011, the Illinois legislature rewrote the IWPCA, 820 ILCS 115/14 to include a statutory cause of action for employees who are retaliated against for exercising their rights under the IWPCA in disputes over unpaid wages and compensation.

 The IWPCA, 820 ILCS 115/14(c) makes it unlawful for any employer, or any agent of an employer, who discharges or in any manner discriminates against any employee because the employee has engaged in any of the IWPCA-protected activities:

 - Complains to his/her employer that he or she has not been paid in accordance with the IWPCA;